SpaceX3/Disk/README.md

 # Disk
-Just a tmporary storage for some occation which need transport files between terminal
+Just a temporary storage for some occations which need transport files between terminals